Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Dora, of course, promptly dragged her stool over with a squeal to sit next to Wild, antennae waving excitedly.
 "So what do you think of the ship?!"

-"I, uh… Well, I haven’t really had a chance to look around, yet," Wild replied.
+"I, uh...
+Well, I haven’t really had a chance to look around, yet," Wild replied.

 "I could show you!
 Well, except I’m super busy taking on cargo right now so maybe this isn’t the best time so, yeah, maybe you’re right.
 But you should totally come see what I do while I’m still doing it!"